 Saving energy makes financial and environmental sense.
 By updating your home appliances and following some common-sense practices, you can do your part in reducing the carbon footprint while reducing your monthly heating and cooling costs.
 Here are some heating and air quality tips that will minimize your monthly utility bills.

 -If you use a ceiling fan, set it in the reverse position and keep it on a low setting.
 When radiant heat penetrates your house from the windows tilted upwards, the ceiling fan distributes the warm air throughout the entire room.

 All of us wants to come home after a hard day at work or at school to a comfortably cool house to fight off this intense summer heat and humidity.
 And because not all of us have the money and the resources to install central air conditioning in our homes, the rest of us probably rely on our window A/C units to help us survive this heat wave.
 However, you can’t always use a window A/C to cool all aspects of your home.
-If you want an inconspicuous manner of cooling your home, a split HVAC system is the perfect solution for your temperature-regulating issues.
+If you want an inconspicuous manner of cooling your home, a split ductless air conditioner is the perfect solution for your temperature-regulating issues.

 Everybody knows the importance of having a good and reliable air conditioning system especially when the hot and humid summer days begin.
 But how do you know if your AC is going to make it through the entire summer season?
-As pointed out by Lief Simons, here are some AC warning signs to look out for and their fixes.

 Potential Cause: There are two possible reasons for this problem – there is no power going into the air conditioning unit or the thermostat isn’t properly set.

 Fix: When the AC won’t turn on and there isn’t any power reaching the unit itself, it may be due to a fuse that’s tripped.
 Always check on the circuit breaker first to make sure it’s not the reason why the AC is not turning on.
 If not, check on the thermostat settings and make sure you have … read more...